andyhansen/blog/_posts/2017-07-02-humility-as-a-programmer.md

 ---
 layout: post
-title: "Humility Is an Important Trait for Any Programmer"
+title: "Humility as a Programmer"
 date: 2017-07-02
-tags: programming, mindset
+tags: programming mindset
 comments: true
 ---
 _"Hey pal, can't wait to work with you.
 I love that high opinion you have of yourself, and that you always make sure you get your way!"_